seamplex/feenox/doc/compilation.md

  * [PETSc](https://petsc.org/) provides support for solving partial differential equations (PDEs).
 This dependency is needed when running inputs with the `PROBLEM` keyword.

  * [SLEPc](https://slepc.upv.es/) provides support for solving eigen-value problems in partial differential equations (PDEs).
-This dependency is needed for inputs with `PROBLEM` types with eigen-value formulations such as `modal` and `neutron_transport`.
+This dependency is needed for inputs with `PROBLEM` types with eigen-value formulations such as `modal` and `neutron_sn`.

 In absence of all these, FeenoX can still be used to